The Firewood Program in the State Forests

 Forestry reserves the right to suspend firewood sales in order to comply with federal or state quarantines to limit the spread of non-native insects.

 Live trees and wood on the ground is sold in 2-cord lots.
 The cost is $30.00 per cord.
 Firewood lots are generally offered during the warm months when forest roads are accessible.
 Connecticut residents may apply for one Forest Products Harvesting Permit per household per year.

 Firewood lots are assigned by lottery.
 Process for applying for a Forest Products Harvesting Permit:

 - An applicant completes a Firewood Program Application and chooses one harvest area between A and N on the associated map.
 The application must be received at the Division of Forestry on or before February 1.
 Applicants must complete both sides of the application.
-Applications are available beginning mid-October.
+Applications are available in November.

 - Upon receipt, applications are assigned a number that corresponds to their chosen harvest area.
 Incomplete applications will not be accepted.
 The Firewood Lottery will be determined in early March using a random number generating process.
 Successful applicant's names will be posted on the DEEP Forestry Website by March 18.
 Not every applicant will receive a firewood lot.

 - Those applicants chosen to receive a Forest Products Harvesting Permit will have a preprinted permit sent to the forester in the area selected by the applicant.
 The successful applicants will be notified when the firewood lot is ready to cut.
 Instructions for Permit validation and cutting area location will be included in the notification.